This November, Opt to Vote For Your Household’s Wealth

 A Sticker for a Stock Would be Better

 Building Black wealth and helping Black families isn’t the same as voting for elections.
 See Table 1 (below).
-While there has been improvement in Black net worth over time through home ownership and an increase in investment into the market, Black wealth lags.
-In 2022, for every $100 in wealth held by white households, Black households held $15.
+While there has been improvement in Black net worth over time through home ownership and increased investment into the market, Black wealth lags.
+In 2022, for every $100 in wealth held by white households, Black households had $15.

 The median income and net worth of Black households hoover around $50,000 respectively.
 Black families are in a freefall.
 And I didn’t want to be another statistic.